jacobncyr/statistical_modelling-_with_python/README.md

 The dataframe that was resulted was cleaned up on export from an sqlite database for fitting in a regression model.
 The model was done with a linear regression on the empty bike availability.
 ## Results
 The yelp had much better results than the foursquare.
 City bikes was the easiest API to work with as it did not require an access token.
 Latitude is a better predictor than longitude for empty bikes in paris.
+#Based on the given model output, the variable latitude is a good predictor of the number of free
+bikes available,

+MODEL SUMMARY:
+#while longitude does not appear to be a significant predictor.
+However, the overall predictive power of the model,
+#as indicated by the low R-squared value (0.045),suggests limited ability of these variables to explain the variability in the number of free bikes.
+#Latitude affects free bikes significantly, while longitude's effect is inconclusive.
 ## Challenges
 My biggest challenge was building the regression model. i am familiar with the dat operations but the model building was something i havent done before throuroughly.